Holton Ahlers: 2022

-Following the 2022 season, Ahlers was named to the NFLPA Collegiate Bowl American Team.
-During the game he went nine of twelve for 189 yards and a touchdown.
-His performance was good enough for a 19–17 win over the National Team and the honors of the game's MVP.
+Following the season, Ahlers was named to the NFLPA Collegiate Bowl, where he went nine of 12 for 189 yards and a touchdown, leading the American Team to a 19–17 win over the National Team and winning game MVP honors.
 He was also invited to the 2023 Hula Bowl where he played for Team Kai.
-He would throw a touchdown to Michael Ezeike to put Team Kai up 10–3 and the team held onto the lead to win 16–13.
-Ahlers performance won him the game's MVP.
+He threw a touchdown to Michael Ezeike and led his team to a 16–13 win, earning game MVP honors.